-The badge shall be the Blackington Model B736H with blue lettering.
-The badge shall be silver with gold overlay for officers and gold for Sergeants and above.
 The badge shall be worn on the duty shirt and the outermost garment using the positioning of the badge on the duty shirt as an example.
 On the uniform shirt, the badge will be worn centered on the sewn crease above the left shirt pocket with the bottom edge of the badge resting on the top edge of the pocket.
 Additional badges may be purchased through the clothing allowance; however, none will be personalized except with the approval of the Chief of Police.